 Q: How much is camp per child?
 A: Jr. Camp is 100% FREE!
 We will accept donations but there is no charge for children to attend camp.
 Also, we do not charge a cancellation fee but do urge parents to let us know ASAP if your child will be unable to attend.

 Q: What ages are allowed at camp?
-A: Camp is for 1st-6th graders.
+A: Camp is for 1st-5th graders.
 NOTE: Classes will be organized based on the grade your child COMPLETED THIS school year.

 Q: What are the camp hours?
 A: 8:00am-5:00pm (Children may be dropped off as early 7:30am for breakfast.)

 Q: What will my child do at camp?
-A: Bible study, Singing & Dancing (Hand / Dance motions to songs), Swimming, Crafts, Inflatables, Laser Tag and a trip to The Block for trampolines and all kinds of fun!
+A: Bible study, Singing & Dancing (Hand / Dance motions to songs), Swimming, Food & Snacks, Crafts, Inflatables, Laser Tag!

 Q: Do class shifts take place to even out class size?
-A: With the new “20 child per grade level” policy going into effect for 2022 we do not anticipate class shifts to take place.
+A: With the new “20 child per grade level” policy we do not anticipate class shifts to take place.

 Q: What if I register my child but must cancel due to scheduling conflicts or unforeseen circumstances?
 A: Currently, we do not charge a cancellation fee as we pride ourselves on giving the community a totally FREE camp.
 However, if your child is unable to attend for any reason at all or you have scheduled a vacation that conflicts with camp, PLEASE LET US KNOW ASAP so that we might accept a child from the waiting list into camp!
 Email us at firstname.lastname@example.org to cancel your child's registration.